-Shareholders may present proposals that are proper subjects for consideration at an annual meeting of shareholders, even if the proposal is not submitted by the deadline for inclusion in the proxy statement.
+Shareholders may also present proposals that are proper subjects for consideration at an annual meeting of shareholders, even if the proposal is not submitted by the deadline for inclusion in the proxy statement, pursuant to the Rule 14a-8 of the Exchange Act.
 To do so, the shareholder must comply with the procedures specified in the By-laws, which have been filed as Exhibit 3.2 to our current report filed on Form 8-K, filed with the SEC on October 16, 2014, and are available in print upon request to the Secretary of the Company.
-Subject to instances where an annual meeting of shareholders has moved more than 30 days, our By-laws require all shareholders who intend to make proposals at an annual meeting of shareholders to submit their proposals to the Secretary of the Company not fewer than 60 and not more than 90 days before the anniversary date of the previous year's annual meeting of shareholders.
-Also subject to instances where an annual meeting of shareholders has moved more than 30 days, the By-laws also provide that nominations for Director may only be made by the Board of Directors (or an authorized committee of the Board of Directors) or by a shareholder of record entitled to vote who sends notice to the Secretary of the Company not fewer than 60 nor more than 90 days before the anniversary date of the previous year's annual meeting of shareholders.
+Our By-laws require all shareholders who intend to make proposals at an annual meeting of shareholders to submit their proposals to the Secretary of the Company not fewer than 60 and not more than 90 days before the anniversary date of the previous year's annual meeting of shareholders.
+The By-laws also provide that nominations for Director may only be made by the Board of Directors (or an authorized committee of the Board of Directors) or by a shareholder of record entitled to vote who sends notice to the Secretary of the Company not fewer than 60 nor more than 90 days before the anniversary date of the previous year's annual meeting of shareholders.
 Any nomination by a shareholder must comply with the procedures specified in the By-laws.
-To be eligible for consideration at the 2018 Annual Meeting of Shareholders, proposals for inclusion in the proxy statement and any nominations for Director must be received by the Company's Secretary between January 31, 2018 and March 2, 2018.
-As stated above, because the date of the 2018 Annual Meeting of Shareholders is more than 30 days before than the anniversary date of the Annual Meeting, and consistent with the guidance in Rule 14a-8(e)(2) of the Exchange Act, the Company has determined that such timeframe is reasonable.
-This advance notice period is intended to allow all shareholders an opportunity to consider a
+To be eligible for consideration at the 2019 Annual Meeting of Shareholders, proposals for inclusion in the proxy statement and any nominations for Director must be received by the Company's Secretary between March 10, 2019 and April 9, 2019.
+This advance notice period is intended to allow all shareholders an opportunity to consider all business and nominees expected to be considered at the meeting.
+However, if the 2019 Annual Meeting of Shareholders is held on a date that is more than 30 days after June 8, 2019, the anniversary of the Annual Meeting shareholder proposals that have not been submitted by the deadline for inclusion in the proxy statement and any nominations for Director must be received by the close of business on the tenth day followi